Chowdhury-DSP/BYOD/manual/Manual.md

 right of the processor's editor.
 Note that the "Undo" button can be used to bring back any previously removed processor.

+### Replace cable with Processor
+To Replace a cable with a processor, right-click on a cable and select the desired processor from the menu that appears.

 ### Connecting Two Processors
 To create a connection between two processors click on an output port from the first processor, and drag to create a cable.
 Release